 Our certified and licensed speech-language pathologists (SLPs) are part of a relatively small group of therapists nationwide who have extensive knowledge and training in working with children who use hearing aids and/or cochlear implants for the development of spoken language.
 Services include diagnostic evaluations of speech and language development, evaluations to assist in the determination of cochlear implant candidacy and communication therapy to meet a child’s specific needs.

-The USC-CHLA Center for Childhood Communication, which opened in October 2013, is staffed by clinicians who have an exceptional level of expertise.
+The USC-CHLA Center for Childhood Communication — affiliated with Children’s Hospital Los Angeles — opened in October 2013 and is staffed by clinicians who have an exceptional level of expertise.
 Through our comprehensive services and extensive rehabilitative and follow-up care, we give children not only the ability to hear, but also the tools and support to develop communication and academic skills.

 As one of the few clinical programs to employ an education specialist, we can help families better understand their child’s hearing loss and its impact on learning, explore the most appropriate school programs for their child’s needs, and assist families in identifying therapies that best address developing communication skills.
 We work closely with educational personnel in both public and private schools.